Learn How to Read COAST Bus Schedules

 Once you know which routes you'll need to make your trip, the best way to start is with your destination - wherever you need to be, which bus arrives there in time?
 Then, you should work your way back to the first bus you have to take.

-As mentioned in the example, If you have to connect to other routes, make sure you tell the driver of the first bus when you are boarding.
+As mentioned in the example, if you have to connect to other routes, make sure you tell the driver of the first bus when you are boarding.
 Let them know where you are going so they can tell the driver of the route you’re connecting to.
+If you need a free transfer to the next route, that also must be requested when you board so you should do both at the same time.

-While connections are not guaranteed, we do time our system to make connections to all routes at a few main locations - the Lilac Mall, Dover Shaw's, Dover Transportation Center, Fox Run Mall, and Market Square.
+While connections are not guaranteed, we do time our system to make connections to all routes at a few main locations – Rochester City Hall, Dover Transportation Center, and Hanover Station in Portsmouth.

 View Schedules